moderneus/Vulkan/notes/Vulkan-Objects/Pipeline.md

 # Dependencies

 The Pipeline directly depends on the [Device](Device.md) from which it is allocated.
-The Pipeline is bound to a [RenderPass](RenderPass.md) since the [RenderPass](RenderPass.md) describes the environment in which the Pipeline will be used; this is necessary for optimizations.
+The Pipeline is bound to a [RenderPass](RenderPass.md) since the [RenderPass](RenderPass.md) describes the environment in which the Pipeline will be used; this is necessary for the optimizations.
 The [ShaderModules](ShaderModule.md) are bound to the Pipeline since they will be executed in it.
 Also the [PipelineLayout](PipelineLayout.md) is needed to create the Pipeline because it references to a set of [DescriptorLayouts](DescriptorSet.md) which will be used by shaders.

 # Links